arunkumar-js25/oracle_cpq_ui_automation/README.md

 # Oracle CPQ UI Automation
-Selenium based automation to do routine and time consuming tasks on Oracle CPQ Cloud application.
+Selenium based automation bot to do routine and time consuming tasks on Oracle CPQ Cloud application.

 ## Pre-requisites
 * Chrome Browser should be installed